Raphael-hub/epstore/README.md

 items.
 This project is the backend server code for interacting with the database through an API.

+Currently the server can handle: user registration, sessions, account deletion and account details updates; listing and querying all products, posting and updating products and deleting them; creating, updating and clearing carts, viewing, and cancelling orders, checking out from cart or checking out a single product.
+Vendors can see all orders made against their products and have the ability to mark the individual products as shipped or the entire order if they own all the products in the order.

 Sessions are stored persistently in the sessions table of the database and removed after their expiration date.